 Our methodology assimilated policy and law into a subtle and meticulously engineered lobbying strategy.
-It had to show the Commission’s experts that on a practical level, with regards to Bulgaria’s distinct post-Soviet municipal architecture, a resolution could be found which did not violate state aid law or inhibit Bulgaria’s legitimate development goals.
-It used the length and breadth of EU policy fields to put the situation on a macro-European policy context for the European Commission’s experts.
-It used pragmatic arbitration techniques to create an amicable framework for agreement between the parties.
-It relied on the socio-economic dynamics of transition in the Bulgarian property market, and subsumed this context into consciousness of the European Commission’s policy.
-It reconciled the micro-economic considerations of MET Real Estate, with the macro-economic concerns of the European Commission, by building understanding.
+It practically depictured to Commission’s experts that a resolution could be found which did not violate state aid law or inhibit Bulgaria’s legitimate development goals.
+It used the length and breadth of EU policy fields to put the situation on a macro-European policy context.
+It relied on the socio-economic dynamics of transition in the Bulgarian property market, and subsumed this framework into consciousness of the European Commission’s policy.

 Ultimately we were able to get the Commission, the Bulgarian Government and MET Real Estate, to agree on a settlement that would benefit the internal market and the development needs of the Bulgarian tourism industry.
 We protected our client from a potentially non-empathetic knee-jerk reaction by the European Commission, which would have had wider implications on the economic health of the region.